Platelet-Rich Plasma (PRP)

 PRP is plasma with many more platelets than what is typically found in blood.
 The concentration of platelets — and, thereby, the concentration of growth factors — can be 5 to 10 times greater (or richer) than usual.

 To develop a PRP preparation, blood must first be drawn from a patient.
-The platelets are separated from other blood cells and their concentration is increased during a process called centrifugation.
+The platelets are separated from other blood cells and their concentration is increased by spinning the blood down during a process called centrifugation.
 These platelets are then injected into the injured site.

 How Does PRP Work?

-Although it is not exactly clear how PRP works, laboratory studies have shown that the increased concentration of growth factors in PRP can potentially speed up the healing process.
+Although it is not exactly clear how PRP works, laboratory studies have shown that the increased concentration of growth factors in PRP may potentially speed up the healing process.

 To speed healing, the injury site is treated with the PRP preparation.
 This can be done in one of two ways:

 - PRP can be carefully injected into the injured area.
 For example, in Achilles tendinitis, a condition commonly seen in runners and tennis players, the heel cord can become swollen, inflamed, and painful.
 A mixture of PRP and local anesthetic can be injected directly into this inflamed tissue.
-Afterwards, the pain at the area of injection may actually increase for the first week or two, and it may be several weeks before the patient feels a beneficial effect.
+Afterward, the pain at the area of injection may actually increase for the first week or two, and it may be several weeks before the patient feels a beneficial effect.

 - PRP may also be used to improve healing after surgery for some injuries.
 For example, an athlete with a completely torn heel cord may require surgery to repair the tendon.
 Healing of the torn tendon can possibly be improved by treating the injured area with PRP during surgery.
-This is done by preparing the PRP in a special way that allows it to actually be stitched into torn tissues.
+This can be done by preparing the PRP in a special way that allows it to actually be stitched into torn tissues.

 Which Conditions are Treated with PRP?
 Is It Effective?